The Leading Independent

 Career Services

 The CBS Career Management Center equips MBA students with many resources to secure employment after business school.
 Students can undertake one-on-one advising sessions or attend workshops, clinics, seminars and panels organized by the center.
-Furthermore, the newly established Columbia Career Network connects students with alumni mentors with shared interests and hosts both on- and off-campus events to engage alumni with current CBS students.
+Furthermore, the Columbia Career Network connects students with alumni mentors with shared interests and hosts both on- and off-campus events to engage alumni with current CBS students.
 Representatives of corporations are also brought to campus to give presentations on their firms, take part in panel discussions and recruit CBS students for post-MBA roles.
-At least 400 firms are represented each year by recruiters.
-On-campus interviews for full-time time positions begin in October, while those for summer internships begin in January.
+Corporation representatives may also host virtual events.
+On-campus interviews for full-time positions begin in September, while those for summer internships begin in January.

 Career Statistics